ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Baseline individual classifiers**](#) <a name="baseline"></a>

-In our baseline models, we individually train a CNN model from scratch for each patient in a fully-supervised mode, without incorporating pre-trained knowledge.
-To do this, run the following command:
+In our baseline models, we train a CNN model from scratch for each patient individually, using fully-supervised mode, without integrating pre-trained knowledge.
+To initiate this process, execute the following command:

 ``` shell
 $ python3 src/main.py --state individuals